helixlang/helix-lang/language/lang_features.md

 1. The `requires` keyword is used to specify the constraints on the generic type.
 2. The `if` keyword is used to specify the condition that the generic type must satisfy. (optional)
 3. The `derives` keyword is a strict constraint that the generic type must satisfy, it is used to specify that the generic type MUST derive from a specific type.
-4. The `has` keyword is used to specify that the generic type must implement the specified type's methods (not necessarily derive from the type).
+4. The `in` keyword is used to specify that the generic type must implement the specified type's methods (not necessarily derive from the type).

 ### Pattern Matching